jzelAdmin2006/M450-BadBank/README.md

     - **pre-condition**: an account of name `ACCOUNT` exists
     - **post-condition**: balance of `ACCOUNT` decreased by `AMOUNT`; balance of `ACCOUNT` must be `>= AMOUNT`

+See examples in `data/input-examples`.

 ## BadBank Reporting Format

-See examples in `data/output-examples`:

 - `ACCOUNT AMOUNT`
     - the account `ACCOUNT` has the given `AMOUNT` (formatted as a floating-point number with two fraction digits, e.g. `165.29`)

+See examples in `data/output-examples`: